 Why We Like It – Samsung Galaxy A70

 The Samsung Galaxy A70 is Samsung’s budget phone for those who want most of the features of their signature Samsung Galaxy phones without having to pay flagship phone prices.
+The same could be said for the Blackberry reviewed in our Blackberry Z10 review (Verizon).
 Not the cheapest budget phone, to be sure, but the Galaxy A70 comes with a hefty amount of high-end features that will satisfy anyone’s itch.

 The 4,500mAH gives the A70 Samsung huge battery life and supports 25W fast charging.
 It runs Android 9.0 Pie based OneUI 1.1, the same one that comes with phones the galaxy s10, and makes one finger use easy.
 The three rear cameras consist of a main 32MP (f/1.7) snapper, an 8MP (f/2.2) ultra-wide angle camera with 123-degree lens and a 5MP (f/2.2) depth camera.
 The camera, however, has difficulty focusing on a particular object at night and ultra-wide mode sometimes lacks peripheral details.
 The UMiDigi X is a budget phone that features an incredible camera, if cameras are make-or-break decisions for you.